music dictionary : Ad - Ad

 Aduk-aduk(Brunei) a ceremonial dance performed by the Kedayan people during holidays, especially at the end of the harvest season

-Adulación(Spanish f.) flattery
+Adulación(Spanish f.) flattery, adulation

-adulare(Italian) flatter (praise)
+adulare(Italian) to flatter (praise)

 Adulatore (m.), Adulatrice (f.)(Italian) flatterer